boyter/scc/README.md

   -l, --languages                           print supported languages and extensions
       --large-byte-count int                number of bytes a file can contain before being removed from output (default 1000000)
       --large-line-count int                number of lines a file can contain before being removed from output (default 40000)
-      --locomo                              enable LOCOMO (LLM Output COst MOdel) cost estimation --locomo-config string                LOCOMO power-user config "tokensPerLine,inputPerLine,complexityWeight,iterations,iterationWeight"
+      --list-counters                       print the languages that have a scanner of their own and exit --locomo                              enable LOCOMO (LLM Output COst MOdel) cost estimation --locomo-config string                LOCOMO power-user config "tokensPerLine,inputPerLine,complexityWeight,iterations,iterationWeight"
       --locomo-cycles float                 override estimated LLM iteration cycles (default: calculated from complexity)